USS Murphy (DD-603): Saudi Arabia

 The destroyer resumed operations in late 1944, joining Quincy at Norfolk to escort that ship carrying President Franklin D. Roosevelt to the Malta and Great Bitter Lake, Egypt, Conferences.
 Upon arrival at Great Bitter Lake, Murphy was detached and ordered to Jidda, Arabia, to transport King Ibn Saud of Saudi Arabia and his party to the Conference.
 After transiting the Suez Canal, Murphy became the first United States warship to enter the harbor of Jidda.
 Murphy anchored on 11 February, and the royal party came aboard the next day.
 King Ibn Saud had not previously left his country and had never previously traveled by ship.
 A large canvas tent was constructed over the forecastle to accommodate the King's entourage of 48 and rugs were laid over all weather decks for the King to walk upon.
 A corral was built between the depth charge racks on the stern to hold sheep to be slaughtered for the King's meals.
 The destroyer got underway immediately with her valuable cargo settled in a tent on her forecastle and arrived Great Bitter Lake on the 15th.
 With her passengers disembarked, the warship then sailed for New York for a minor yard period, joined an antisubmarine "killer" group on duty off New England and Nova Scotia, and then in May escorted one of the last convoys to Oran, Algeria, and back.
 On 2 June 1945, with war in the Atlantic won, Murphy entered the Boston Navy Yard for refit prior to assignment to the Pacific Fleet.

+Later Career and Decommissioning

 The veteran warship departed Boston 10 July, steamed via the Panama Canal to the west coast, and then on to Okinawa, arriving 9 September.
 Being assigned to the 5th Fleet on occupation duty in southern Japanese waters, she visited Nagasaki, Yokosuka, Wakayama, and Nagoya until departing Okinawa 21 November for the United States.
 She steamed via Saipan, Pearl Harbor, San Diego, and the Panama Canal, arriving at Charleston, South Carolina to prepare for inactivation.
 She decommissioned there 9 March 1946, and joined the Charleston Group, Atlantic Reserve Fleet.
 She was struck 1 November 1970, and sold for scrap 6 October 1972.